-To use server push, obtain a reference to a PushBuilder from an HttpServletRequest, mutate the builder desired. then call push().
-Please see the javadoc for method as jakarta.servlet.http.HttpServletRequest.newPushBuilder() and class jakarta.servlet.http.PushBuilder for the normative specification.
+To use server push, obtain a reference to a PushBuilder from an HttpServletRequest, mutate the builder desired, then call javadoc method as push().
+Please see the for jakarta.servlet.http.HttpServletRequest.newPushBuilder() and class jakarta.servlet.http.PushBuilder for the normative specification.
 The remainder of this section calls out implementation requirements with respect to the section titled "Server Push" in the HTTP/2 specification version referenced in Other Important References.

-Unless explicitly excluded, Servlet 6.0 containers must support server push as specified in the HTTP/2 specification section "Server Push".
-Containers must enable server push if the client is capable of speaking HTTP/2, unless the client has explicitly disabled server push by sending a SETTINGS_ENABLE_PUSH setting value of 0 (zero) for the current connection.
+Servlet 6.1 containers may support server push as specified in the HTTP/2 specification section "Server Push".
+Containers may enable server push if the client is capable of speaking HTTP/2, unless the client has explicitly disabled server push by sending a SETTINGS\ENABLE\PUSH setting value of 0 (zero) for the current connection.
 In that case, for that connection only, server push must not be enabled.

-In addition to allowing clients to disable server push with the SETTINGS_ENABLE_PUSH setting, servlet containers must honor a client's request to not receive a pushed response on a finer grained basis by heeding the CANCEL or REFUSED_STREAM code that references the pushed stream's stream identifier.
+In addition to allowing clients to disable server push with the SETTINGS\ENABLE\PUSH setting, servlet containers must honor a client's request to not receive a pushed response on a finer grained basis by heeding the CANCEL or REFUSED\STREAM code that references the pushed stream's stream identifier.
 One common use of this interaction is when a browser already has the resource in its cache.